Prateekm09/Car-Price-Predictor/README.md

 # Car-Price-Predictor
-A car price prediction model using linear regression
+A car price prediction model using linear regression and lasso regression Made using free dataset from Kaggle